ITIF Logo

 Twitter: @iantufts_ITIF

-Ian Tufts is a policy analyst with the Information Technology and Innovation Foundation.
+Ian Tufts was a policy analyst with the Information Technology and Innovation Foundation.
 His research focuses on the economic implications of innovation and technology policy.
 He holds a Master of Science in applied economics from The George Washington University and a Bachelor of Science in economics from George Mason University.

 Recent Publications